Roberto-Supe/Personal_blog/content/post/2021-08-04-exponential-function/index.markdown

 df$y= #which variable will be your y df$x= #which variable will be your x

-#No changes get the equations
+#No changes to get the equations
 text=df %>%
   group_by(across(all_of(variables))) %>% #your grouping variables
   do(broom::tidy(lm(log(y) ~ log(x), data = .))) %>%